Qinka/Glob/part1.md

 To management database, psql, pgAdmin, and other tools and applications can manage database.
 At the same time, Glob has the APIs to do this.

+And from 0.0.5.60, we can raw SQL file by hostname:port/management/sql via POST.